 About Colombo Law

 Colombo Law is a full service personal injury law firm that seeks to help every victim of an accident or incident recover damages for injuries to the extent that it is legally possible, regardless of how big or small the claim is.
-We assist clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+We assist clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 If you have been injured in a workplace accident or incident but are unsure of whether you have a workmen’s compensation claim, contact Colombo Law today for a risk-free initial consultation.